luis-ca/dognotgod/README.md

 ## License

-dog not god: performance monitoring simplified Copyright (C) 2009 Luis Correa d'Almeida
+dog not god: performance monitoring simplified Copyright (C) 2009 spoonsix - Luis Correa d'Almeida

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License